nextgis/docs_ngweb/source/feature_edit.rst

 If you accidentally click on a wrong place, press **Backspace** to delete the last vertex and place it elsewhere.

 Snapping is enabled by default for lines and polygons.
-To disable it, click |button_maptool_snap|.
+To disable it, click |button_maptool_snap| and untick all the options.

 .. note:: If you need to create a polygon with a hole, first draw the outer ring and complete feature creation, then use |button_maptool_hole| tool to `cut the hole <https://docs.nextgis.com/docs_ngweb/source/feature_edit.html#webmap-hole>`_.